Mindfulness classes and Events

 How does this work?

-Mindful attention allows us to become reacquainted with our internal experience.
+Whether this is because we are wanting to tune in more to our feeling, body symptoms or our minds, whether it is because we are experiencing difficulty somewhere in our lives, mindful attention allows us to become reacquainted with our internal experience.
 Knowing what is creating our moment-to-moment experience provides us with the possibility of interrupting our habitual functioning.

 What exactly is mindfulness?

-As with studies in consciousness, science is unable to identify with any real precision what mindfulness actually is.
+As with studies in consciousness, science is yet to identify with any real precision what mindfulness actually is.
 Some refer to a state of particular awareness, some refer to a process of specific attention and focus.
 Others believe mindfulness to be a meditative process.